-Cadbury Brothers and the issue of contract labour
+Cadbury Brothers and contract labour

 Selly Manor Museum has a close connection with the Cadbury family and the history of Bournville; George Cadbury bought and moved Selly Manor and Minworth Greaves to Bournville in the early 20th century, and his son Laurence helped furnish these buildings with a historic collection.
 We believe it is important to share lesser known stories and open discussion on history.
 This blog marks the end of Black History Month and our photography exhibition ‘African visitors to Bournville’.